Lvzbel/rent-a-car/README.md

   This Webpack wrapper is included in my starter theme, but I picked it because it is a fast and easy way to automate the compiling process, and include auto-reload by default.

 ## What I learned from this project

+Building this website was alot of especially because I had to figure out how to create custom taxonomies and how to filter post using those custom taxonomies.